 Storage Usage shows the daily summation of total storage used for each service since the last billing event, measured in Gigabytes (GB).
 When this number is divided by days since the last bill event, the result is the average storage used on the CDN.
 Account owners use this number to see the trending monthly storage average and estimate the storage bill.
 Storage Usage rolls up and tallies over time, meaning the Gigabytes are accumulated from a daily summation of Storage In Use for the CDN account and all sub-accounts.
 If an account owner wants to know how much data is stored on the CDN account currently, use Storage In Use (described next).
 The StrikeTracker value for Storage Usage is updated daily.

 Interpreting Storage Usage Consider a CDN account with no sub-accounts and 5GB of data files stored on the CDN where no new files are added and no existing files are purged.
 If the CDN account is billed on the last day of the month, then Storage Usage shows 5GB on the first day of the new month, 10GB on the second day of the new month, 15GB on the third day of the new month, and so on.
 At the end of a new 30 day month, when the account is ready to be billed again, the account shows 150GB Storage Usage (5GB * 30 days).

-Billing for Storage The bill event applies the Storage amount specified in the Service Class to the Storage Usage.
-The Service Class must be created with a price point that is Price per GB per billing cycle / days in billing cycle.
-If the customer is intended to be billed at $8.00 per 30 day month per GB, the Service Class needs to specify $0.27 ($8/30).
+Billing for Storage The billing event applies the Storage amount specified in the Service Class to the Storage Usage.
+The Service Class must be created with a price point that is Price per GB per billing cycle/days in the billing cycle.
+If the customer is intended to be billed at $8.00 per 30 days month per GB, the Service Class needs to specify $0.27 ($8/30).